Isissss/Data-SCI-02/README.md

 # Data science for IOT
-Data Science for Internet of Things - Keuzevak HR periode 2, 2022 Isis Ton 1036029
+Data Science for Internet of Things - Keuzevak HR periode 2, 2022 <br>
+Isis Ton 1036029

 ### The idea